 The practice had a number of human resources related policies and procedures in place including a recruitment policy.
-Staff also completed regular appraisals and we saw evidence of personal development plans in place.
+Staff also completed regular appraisals and all had personal development plans for the upcoming year.

-We saw certificates that evidenced all clinical staff had attended training on a range of topics relevant to their roles to support their continual professional development (CPD) requirements.
-All the staff personnel folders were laid out in the same format to ensure consistency of record keeping.
+We saw certificates that evidenced all clinical staff had attended training on a range of topics relevant to their roles and meeting the Continuing Professional